Franco-Odone/Tic-Tac-Toe-10x10-4-in-line/README.md

 # TicTacToe

-TicTacToe game with a 10x10 board and a 4 in line to win rule.
+TicTacToe game with a 10x10 board and a 4 in line to win rule using ReactJS.